MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/get-started/migration-planning.md

 ms.date: 07/29/2024
 ---

-# New Outlook for Windows migration plan
+# Plan your migration for new Outlook for Windows

-**Customer Intent for this Article:** To provide IT administrators with a comprehensive guide to plan and execute the migration from classic Outlook to new Outlook for Windows.

 ## Plan your migration